Skip to main content

 Answer: A

 Generally, it takes less hot water to take a shower than a bath.
-To test this, put the plug in the tub the next time you take a shower.
-After your shower, see how much the tub filled up.
-If there is less water than you would usually have in a bath, then you will probably save energy by taking a shower instead.
+To test it, plug the tub drain the next time you take a shower.
+After your shower, see how high the tub is filled.
+If there is less water than you would usually have in a bath, then you will probably save energy by taking a shower.

 20. To save energy you should...